 - And mindfulness of dhammas (dhammas)

-Usually when we meditate we will focus on one of the four foundations of mindfulness at a time.
-Usually we will start with mindfulness of breath such as in Anapanasati meditation.
+Usually, when we meditate, we will focus on one of the foundations at a time.
+Usually, we will start with mindfulness of breath such as in Anapanasati meditation.

-The first of the mindfulness foundations Buddha taught is mindfulness of body.
+The first Foundation is mindfulness of the body.

-When we practice mindfulness of body we observe the sensations of the body as simply something that we are aware of.
-The body is not a part of us ourselves, it is simply an experience in the present moment.
-We usually do this by starting with breathing meditation techniques.
+When we practise mindfulness of the body, we observe the sensations of the body as simply something of which we are aware.
+The body is not a part of us ourselves; it is simply an experience in the present moment.

 Traditionally, Buddhists would take this further in the following ways:

 - Meditating in different postures